druidoo/docker-posbox/README.md

 $ docker-compose --tail 100 -f
 ```

+### Adding custom modules

+You need to clone the repositories in `repositories` folder.

+This folder is automatically mounted when the container starts.

+You can't add modules directly to this folder.
+If you want to add only one module
+make sure you create a folder structure like this: `repositories/addons/your_module`

+You'll also need to edit the `docker-compose.yml` file to add your module to the
+`SERVER_WIDE_MODULES` list.

 ### Custom odoo.conf

 It's possible to edit the `CUSTOM_CONF` variable in the `docker-compose.yml` file.